Ulysses S. Grant (1822-1877)

 Parents

 Grant's grandfather served in the Continental Army.
 His parents were Jesse Grant a tanner and Hannah Simpson.
 His father was an ardent abolistionist and a successful and tight-fisted tanner.
+He was described by some as 'bombastic'.
 Grant was related to two future presidents, both democrats, Grover Cleveland and Franklin Roosevelt.
-His mother Hannah was very softly spoken and stern and showed little affection for her son.
+His mother Hannah was very softly spoken and stern.
+Some report she showed little affection for her son.
+Others say she was a good mother.
+Ulysses seems to have taken more fter his mother and grew up as a reflctive boy and quiet adult.

 Siblings

 I only know of one brother Orville.
 He seems to have been a bad seed involved in some unscrupulos deals after Grant became president.
-The lowest point of Grant's life was when he had to work for his brother in their father's store.
+The lowest point of Grant's life was when he had to work for his brother as a clerk in their father's store.

 Childhood

 Ulysses was born in Point Pleasant, Ohio during 1822.
 Growing up in the Ohio Valley, he was on the great divide between free states and slave states.
-I have collected no information on his childhood yet.
+We have collected little information on his childhood yet.
 The most notable observation from his childhood was that he loved horses and was wonderful at handling them.
+He got on better with horses than people.
 It is said hat he was firm, had patience, and was quiet.
 I do not know how he was dressed as a boy.
+It is sometimes said that he had ahard scrabe boyhood.
+That might be an apt description based on modern standards.
+But it was not for the times inhich Grant grew up.
+His father was a sucessful if tight businessmen.
+Thus Ulysses never knew want as or hunger as a boy.
+His basic needs were met and he got a good education.
 We also know that he grew up with a distinct dislike of the stench of his father's tannery business--the stench and gore.
+He could never bring himself to ear rare meat as an adult.

 Education